maxmonteiro2008/ontologytext/README.md

 # text to ontology
-This software extracts  ontology from text network  management ontology extracting using RFCs
+This software extracts  ontology from text.
+In network  management context, etracting  ontology from RFCs.